OUDSL/omeka-guide/index.md

 [Return to Top](#about)

 ##### Subject
-The Subject is the topic of your resource.
-They are similar to tags, which we will discuss below.
+The subject is the topic of your resource.
+They are similar to tags, which we will discuss below, but are generally more structured.
 Each item may have multiple subjects.
 Each individual subject will need to be inputted separately in order to make them more searchable.
 To create a second box for another subject, click the green **Add Input**.

 Just as it is valuable to have a standardized metadata schema, it is also worthwhile to implement **controlled vocabularies**.
 By having a set list of terms you can select from for your subjects, you will make it easier to link items with similar themes together.
 Many of these vocabularies already exist.
 The [Library of Congress Subject Headings](http://id.loc.gov/authorities/subjects.html), the [Getty Art & Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/), and the [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/index.html) are some of the most commonly used vocabularies.
 You can also create your own controlled vocabulary list using a plugin called [Simple Vocab](https://omeka.org/classic/docs/Plugins/SimpleVocab/), which will be discussed in more detail in the Expanding Omeka with Plugins section.